samikrc/wsl-snapshot/README.md

 distro = Debian
 pathToSave = C:\\Users\\<UserName>\\Documents\\WSLBackups
 ```
+Notes:
-Note: Depending on how much content you have in WSL, it can take quite some time, and the command does not have a progress indicator.
+- Depending on how much content you have in WSL, it can take quite some time, and the command does not have a progress indicator.
+- If 7-Zip is available, the snapshot file would be gzipped automatically.

 # Restoring snapshot
 * Open powershell (Admin mode is not required)